DatabayAG/tarc-pdf/README.md

 # PDF Generation Server with Puppeteer

-- Author: Fred Neumann
-- Status: experimental

-This is a simple node.js server to create a PDF from HTML using [Puppeteer](https://pptr.dev/).
+A node.js server to create a PDF from HTML using [Puppeteer](https://pptr.dev/).
+It can be used by the [TestArchiveCreator](https://github.com/DatabayAG/TestArchiveCreator) plugin for ILIAS.

 ## Direct Installation on a Server

 Create a user account that should be used for running the server:
 ````
-groupadd -r tarc-pdf
-useradd -rm -g tarc-pdf -G audio,video tarc-pdf
+useradd -rm -G audio,video tarc-pdf
 ````

 Log in as that user and clone this repository.
 Go to the cloned directory and install puppeteer: